datawire/reference-infrastructure-fabric/README.md

 ### Kubernetes

-A Kubernetes cluster will be installed into the newly created VPC and setup with a single master node and several worker nodes spanning three availability zones.
-Despite the single master node this is still a HA setup because the worker nodes which actually run Kubernetes pods are spread across several availability zones.
-In the rare but potential situation where the master node fails the Kubernetes system will continue to be available until the master is automatically replaced (the mechanics of this are documented in [docs/high_availability.md](docs/high_availability.md).
+A Kubernetes cluster is setup in the newly created VPC and setup with a master node per availability zone and then the worker nodes (**FYI**: sometimes called "kubelets" or "minions" on the internet because of historical reasons) are created across the availability zones as well.
+This design provides a high availability ("HA") cluster.

-### Diagram

-Here's a pretty graphical diagram of all the above information...

 ## Getting Started